How Hew Compares

 Trade-offs

 Go has a mature ecosystem, excellent tooling, and fast compile times.
 Rust has zero-cost abstractions and a proven ownership model.
-Hew uses RAII with per-actor heaps and deterministic destruction — no garbage collector, no GC pauses.
+Hew uses RAII with per-actor heaps and deterministic destruction — predictable latency with zero GC overhead.
 It aims to reduce boilerplate for service-oriented systems by making actors, supervision, and wire types part of the language itself — at the cost of being a younger language with a smaller ecosystem.